ArduPilot/ardupilot_wiki/copter/source/docs/connect-escs-and-motors.rst

 ==========================================

-Connect the power (+), ground (-), and signal (s) wires for each ESC to the controller main output pins by motor number.
+Connect the power (+), ground (-), and signal (s) wires for each ESC to the flight controller's main output pins by motor number.
 Find your frame type below to determine the assigned order of the motors.

 .. figure:: ../images/Pixhwak_outputs.jpg